railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

-The fields in a tab are not all of the same type – some (such as :guilabel:`Name`) contain free text, some (such as the :guilabel:`Language`) enable you to select a value from a list of options, others give you a view of another object (such as :guilabel:`Partner Contacts` – because a partner can have several contacts) or a list of link to another object (such as :guilabel:`Partner Categories`).
+The fields in a tab are not all of the same type – some (such as :guilabel:`Name`) contain free text, some (such as the :guilabel:`Language`) enable you to select a value from a list of options, others give you a view of another object (such as :guilabel:`Partner Contacts` – because a partner can have several contacts) or a list of links to another object (such as :guilabel:`Partner Categories`).
 There are checkboxes (such as the :guilabel:`Active` field in the :guilabel:`Sales & Purchases` tab), numeric fields (such as :guilabel:`Credit Limit` in the :guilabel:`Accounting` tab) and date fields (such as :guilabel:`Date`).

-The :guilabel:`History` tab gives a quick overview of things that have happened to the partner – an overview of useful information such as Leads and Opportunities, Meetings, Phone Calls, Emails and Tasks.
+The :guilabel:`History` tab gives a quick overview of partner activities – an overview of useful information such as Leads and Opportunities, Meetings, Phone Calls, Emails and Tasks.
 Events are generated automatically by OpenERP from changes in other documents that refer to this partner.

-It is possible to add events manually, such as a note recording a phone call.
+It is possible to add events manually which directly relate to the corresponding form, such as a note recording a phone call.
 To add a new event click :guilabel:`New` in the :guilabel:`Phone Calls` section.
 That opens a new :guilabel:`Phone Call` pop-up form enabling a phone-call event to be created and added to the current partner.

-Actions possible on a partner
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Possible Partner Actions
+^^^^^^^^^^^^^^^^^^^^^^^^

-To the right of the partner form is a toolbar containing a list of possible :guilabel:`Reports` , :guilabel:`Actions`, and quick :guilabel:`Links` about the partner displayed in the form.
+To the right of the partner form is a toolbar containing a list of possible :guilabel:`Reports` , :guilabel:`Actions` and quick :guilabel:`Links` about the partner displayed in the form.

-You can generate PDF documents about the selected object (or, in list view, about one or more selected objects) using certain buttons in the :guilabel:`Reports` section of the toolbar:
+You can generate PDF documents for the selected object (or, in list view, about one or more selected objects) using certain buttons in the :guilabel:`Reports` section of the toolbar:

 *  :guilabel:`Labels` : print address labels for the selected partners,

-*  :guilabel:`Overdue Payments` : print a mail notifying the selected partners about overdue payments,
+*  :guilabel:`Overdue Payments` : print a letter to notify the selected partners of overdue payments,

 Certain actions can be started by the following buttons in the :guilabel:`Actions` section of the
 toolbar:

-*  :guilabel:`SMS Send` : enables you to send an SMS to selected partners.
-This system uses the bulk SMS facilities of the Clickatell® company http://clickatell.com.
+*  :guilabel:`SMS Send`: enables you to send an SMS to selected partners.
+This system uses the bulk SMS facilities of the Clickatell® company http://clickatell.com,

-*  :guilabel:`Mass Mailing` : enables you to send an email to a selection of partners.
+*  :guilabel:`Mass Mailing`: enables you to send an email to a selection of partners,

-*  :guilabel:`Create Opportunity` : opens a window to create an opportunity for the partner,
+*  :guilabel:`Create Opportunity`: opens a window to create an opportunity for the partner.

 .. index::
    single: buttons; reports, actions, links